MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 We'll add the following support and features:

-- General availability of Microsoft Edge kiosk mode with assigned access single app on:
+- General availability of Microsoft Edge kiosk mode with assigned access single app on Windows.

-  - Windows 10, version 2004
-  - Windows 10, version 1909

 - Additional features for parity with Microsoft Edge Legacy.
 - Integration with Intune to configure devices using kiosk mode profile UX.

 ## See also